Rape accused policeman Trevor Gray 'broke door chain'

 The officer, of Stannier Way, Watnall, near Nottingham, denies the charges.

-Mr Gray has been suspended from his position with Nottinghamshire Police pending the outcome of the trial.'Broke in'
+Mr Gray has been suspended from his position with Nottinghamshire Police pending the outcome of the trial.

 The court heard from the alleged victim that Mr Gray broke the chain on the door of her house and raped her after a night out.